GonxG0/GonxG0/README.md

 ## Projects
 Here are some of my notable projects:
-- [Project Name](https://github.com/yourusername/projectname): Brief description of what the project is about.
-- [Another Project](https://github.com/yourusername/anotherproject): Brief description of what this project does.
+- [American Roullete](https://github.com/GonxG0/Ruleta_GonxG0.py): A simple project that simuling a American Roullete with python and TKinter.

 ## Skills
-- **Languages**: Python, JavaScript, etc.
+- **Languages**: Python, HTML, CSS and GML.
-- **Technologies**: PyGame, Django, React, etc.
+- **Technologies**: PyGame, Django, TKinter, etc, request, Beatifulsoup, celenium, autopy, etc
-- **Tools**: Git, Docker, etc.
+- **Tools**: Git

 ## Connect with Me
-Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/your-profile) or follow me on [Twitter](https://twitter.com/YourTwitterHandle) to stay updated on my latest
+Feel free to connect with me on [LinkedIn]((https://www.linkedin.com/in/gonzalo-digangi-fontan/)) or follow me on [Twitter](https://twitter.com/Gonx_Go) to stay updated on my latest